-There are no formal cycleways core paths or walking paths recorded on WalkHighlands within the scheme extent.
+There are no formal cycleways, core paths, or walking paths recorded on WalkHighlands within the scheme extent.
 There are no paved footpaths or pedestrian facilities within the scheme extent.
+There are a few laybys present along the A887 within the scheme extent.

-Noise and vibration levels in the surrounding area are likely to be primarily influenced by vehicle travellers on the A835 trunk road.
+Noise and vibration levels in the surrounding area are likely to be primarily influenced by vehicle travellers on the A887 trunk road.
 There are no designated Candidate Noise Management Areas (CNMAs) or Candidate Quiet Areas (CQAs) within proximity to the works location.

-The A835 trunk road runs from Tore, Inverness to Ullapool in the west.
+The A887 trunk road links the A82 at Invermoriston with the A87 near the east end of Loch Cluanie in the west of Scotland.
 It is important for commercial, commuter, tourist and local traffic.
 The national speed limit applies throughout the scheme.